MikeNsiah10/Modelling_project/README.md

 - **STDP Implementation**: Utilizing the STDP class to update weights based on spike timings, providing insights into temporal learning mechanisms.

 - **Data Visualization**: Generating plots to visualize model performance with STDP and dataset characteristics, comparing metrics under different conditions (with and without noise).
-The visualizations also include data transformations applied to phase coding and TTFS inputs, stored in the `/visualization/plots` directory.
+The visualizations also include data transformations applied to phase coding and TTFS inputs.
+The plots can be observed in the `plots` directory.

 - **Temporal Coding Techniques**: Exploring phase coding and time to first spike (TTFS) functions in conjunction with STDP, analyzing how these techniques affect the performance of the model.